deepgram/deepgram-js-sdk/README.md

 # Backwards Compatibility

 Older SDK versions will receive Priority 1 (P1) bug support only.
 Security issues, both in our code and dependencies, are promptly addressed.
 Significant bugs without clear workarounds are also given priority attention.

+We strictly follow semver, and will not introduce breaking changes to the publicly documented interfaces of the SDK.
+Use internal and undocumented interfaces without pinning your version, at your own risk.

 # Development and Contributing